JHU-PL-Lab/www-fpse/logistics.md

 ### Q&A board

 We will be using a Q&A board for online discussions.
-You will need to register for The [FPSE Q&A board Page](TBA) (Not set up yet!) so you can receive course announcements and discuss the material with other students.
+You will need to register for The [FPSE Campuswire Q&A](https://campuswire.com/c/G2FCCFD2B/feed) so you can receive course announcements and discuss the material with other students.

 ### Assignments